davidpham87/graalvm-rinterop/README.md

 A simple example to help the interaction with R and Clojure in GraalVM

+# Status

+Clearly alpha.
+The goal is to keep the function call mechanism but creating a better interop story with R objects (`lm` or `ggplot`).
+That being said, the bindings to R should work and  stay stable.

 ## Usage

 Install GraalVM first.
 See this